-It is a common misconception that all companies need an audit, but if you do require one then Friend & Grant Ltd is registered to carry out audit work in the UK by the Institute of Chartered Accountants in England and Wales.
+It is a common misconception that all companies need an audit, but if you do require one then Friend & Grant Ltd is registered to carry out auditing work in the UK by the Institute of Chartered Accountants in England and Wales.

 An audit is an examination of the financial statements of an organisation by someone independent of that organisation.